 - Stackable baskets are an excellent addition to a kitchen pantry and can be used to store all types of items, including food staples.

 - Is your garage large enough to add a series of closets along one wall?
 Or economical shelving?
-Storage helps turn a cluttered garage into a usable space that will hold a car!
+Storage helps turn a cluttered garage into usable space that will hold a car.

 - How about the basement?
 If it's dry, can you add closets or shelves down there?
 Use a dehumidifier to reduce moisture levels if necessary.

-Cleaning out your closets is the perfect pre-sale activity, even if you don't do too much to increase storage space.
+Cleaning out your closets is an often dreaded, but necessary activity.
 Just getting rid of unused clothes and other items is sometimes all it takes to make closets appear larger than they truly are.
 So get started and look at everything with a critical eye.
 If you haven't used it for two years, do you need to keep it?